 Dr. Chris Roberts, Naturopathic Doctor – Toronto, ON

 - Anxiety vs stress.
-While stress is generally caused by something external going on in your life right right now, anxiety is more future-focused and not always the result of an external challenge.
+While stress is often caused by something going on in your life right right now, anxiety is more about the future.
+It’s not always the result of an external challenge.

 - Naturopathic vs conventional treatments.
-While a psychiatrist will prescribe anxiety medicine, a naturopath will prescribe herbs, supplements, lifestyle counselling, dietary counselling and acupuncture.
-Talk therapy is often warranted as well.
+A psychiatrist will prescribe anxiety medicine.
+A naturopath will prescribe herbs, supplements, counselling and acupuncture.
+Talk therapy can be helpful as well.

 Dr. Chris Roberts, Naturopathic Doctor

-- Manifestations of anxiety.
-There are plenty of ways that anxiety can be exhibited such as phobias, panic attacks, panic disorder, etc. Any of these may affect the quality of life if it interferes in work or at home.
+- There are plenty of ways that anxiety can be exhibited such as phobias, panic attacks, panic disorder, etc. Any of these may affect the quality of life if it interferes in work or at home.

 Jeff Duke, Counsellor/Registered Social Worker